Some of the topics discussed in this article appeared in one of our recent webinars, which you can watch right now on YouTube.

 This is especially true in the business world, across departments: similarly to the changes in marketing technology that have given modern marketers access to troves of consumer data which might have been unimaginable a decade or two ago, and consequently changed the way they work and the required skills they possess, modern data analytics tools are creating a similar change in purchasing, supply chain, sales, human resources analytics and many other business units.

 Essentially this means that if your application has data, your users want access to it.
 They want to dive into it and find relevant the information or insights that will help them make better decisions in their job, financial activities or personal pives.
 If you don’t give them the possibility to do so effectively within your own app, they will export the data and use other tools.
 Whereas when the analytical platform is embedded within your own application, you are providing a breadth of functionality that your users are looking for and making it immediately available – significantly experience the overall usability and value of your product.

 Which leads us to the next benefit of embedded analytics in terms of UX design…

 Avoiding the Context Switch

-If you haven’t implemented embedded BI or reporting capabilities, your users need to open an entirely different application in order to access the data.
+If you haven’t implemented embedded reporting or BI capabilities, your users need to open an entirely different application in order to access the data.
 This means the users need to switch context between using the application and analyzing the data, which creates a more awkward user experience (the users stops what she is currently doing, waits for the other app to load, needs to login, load the data, etc.)

 While this might not seem like a huge deal to some, it is these tiny annoyances that can ultimately damage user experience and satisfaction with a product.
 The ability to offer visual analytics and data exploration seamlessly within the original application removes this clunkiness.